typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-function-return-type.md

 The rule accepts an options object with the following properties:

 - `allowExpressions` if true, only functions which are part of a declaration will be checked
+- `allowTypedFunctionExpressions` if true, type annotations are also allowed on the variable of a function expression rather than on the function directly.

-By default, `allowExpressions: false` is used, meaning all declarations and expressions _must_ have a return type.
+By default, `allowExpressions: false` and `allowTypedFunctionExpressions: false` are used, meaning all declarations and expressions _must_ have a return type.

 ### allowExpressions